robincamille/spacebot/README.md

 ## Notes

 * Heroku app URL: https://dashboard.heroku.com/apps/spacebot2
-* I used two functions found elsewhere, [an array shuffler](https://stackoverflow.com/questions/6274339/how-can-i-shuffle-an-array) and [random integer generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random).
+* I used two functions found elsewhere, [an array shuffler](https://stackoverflow.com/questions/6274339/how-can-i-shuffle-an-array) and a [random integer generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random).

+### Unsolved issues
 * I wasn't sure how to code in uppercase/lowercase command options.
 I tried `bot.hear((/Crew list/ || /crew list/, function(msg) { ...` but it didn't work.
-*
+* Is there a way to automatically load a list of users?
+Currently, it is hard-coded into the script.
+I looked through the [Hubot docs](https://hubot.github.com/docs/scripting/) but didn't see how to export a users list, except by storing previous user interactions in the `brain`.